sivamoke/CliNaP-M_April2022/4_data_preprocessing/4_data_preprocessing_README.md

 For those of you who do not want to upload your data to server, galaxy can be run locally in your PC using docker

 ## LC-MS data pre-processing
 ### Step 1.
 Upload data
+click on the upload icon on the top left of the screen next to the word "Tools"
-- Collection
+- Select collection tab
-- Select local file
+- Select choose local file
 - Select workshop dataset
-- File type mzXML
+- Set file type to mzXML
-- Start
+- Press start
 - After upload completed click build, name the list as mzXML

 ![](Figures/l1.png)